IamXalim/Alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script to Display the content of the /etc/passwd file
+Display the content of /etc/passwd and /etc/hosts